chsuong/starter-hugo-academic/content/publication/preprint/index.md

 ---
-title: "*Polls and Elections*: The New Deal Realignment in Real Time"
+title: "Polls and Elections: The New Deal Realignment in Real Time"
 authors:
 - Helmut Norpoth
 - Andrew H. Sidman